The Two Things Superman and Lex Luthor Taught Me

 His pulpy stories must often rely on someone close to Superman placed in danger or provide Superman with a moral quandary.

-One of the stories that got me back into comic books after my teen years was a very mature look at the superhero landscape in the future that mires an older Superman deep within a crisis of conscience.
+One of the stories that got me back into comic books after my teen years was a very mature look at the superhero landscape.
+It’s a future that mires an older Superman deep within a crisis of conscience.
 The tale unfolds in the appropriately titled “Kingdom Come” mini-series.
 The comic book was written by Mark Waid and Alex Ross and fully painted by Ross.

 He runs away and rebuilds his childhood farm…a barn, fences, and growing crops under the greenhouse effect of his fortress.
 He plows fields and pats Krypto’s head after each hard day of work.
 He takes a timeout and allows his mind to mull over the puzzles of existence…for years.